-Most aspiring RVers are attracted to the lifestyle over everything else – the freedom to roam and explore.
-While others question the RV lifestyle, influenced by myths about RV living that just aren’t true.
+Most aspiring RVers are attracted to the lifestyle over everything else.
+And some that look down on RVing may be influenced by myths about RV living that just aren’t true.

 Myth 1: Full-Time RVing is Hard

 Truth: Depending upon your definition of hard, this one could go either way.
 Is RVing more difficult than maintaining a sticks-and-bricks home?
 No, but it’s not necessarily easier, either.
-When you’re living on the road, your lifestyle is different than when you’re in a stationary house.
-Traveling in an RV takes adjustments, like having to downsize your belongings or limit long showers if you’re boondocking, but we think they’re well worth it for the ability to travel with the comforts of home.
+When you’re living on the road, your lifestyle is different than when you’re in a standard home.

 Check out more information about becoming a full-timer before hitting the road: